Komi Republic: Manpupuner and the 7 Strong Men rock formations

-Deemed one of the Seven Wonders of Russia, the Komi Republic is home to Manpupuner (Man-Pupu-Nyer), a mysterious site in the northern Ural mountains, in the Troitsko-Pechorsky District, made out of seven rock towers bursting out of the flat plateau known as the "7 Strong Men".
+Deemed one of the Seven Wonders of Russia, the Komi Republic is home to Manpupuner (Man-Pupu-Nyer), a mysterious site in the northern Ural Mountains, in the Troitsko-Pechorsky District, made out of seven rock towers bursting out of the flat plateau known as the "7 Strong Men".
 Manpupuner is a very popular attraction in Russia, but not on an international level.
 Information regarding its origin is scarce.
 However, it is known that their height and abnormal shapes make the top of these rock giants inaccessible even to experienced rock-climbers.

 Administrative divisions

+Komi Republic is divided into 12 raions or districts.